Breaking Barriers to Business Negotiation Agreements

 - Offer them roles so that they will be able to retain control over their business and be more proactive in the negotiation process.
 Assure them that they will be active and productive members in a partnership.

 - If all else fails, it might best to form a coalition with the other parties, to overwhelm and counter the spoilers.

 Culture and Gender Barriers

-Sometimes, companies, people, and cultures simply operate differently from what we usually experience.
+Sometimes companies, people, and cultures simply operate differently.
 One company might be conservative and staid in its approach, while another might be more entrepreneurial and dynamic.
 We might encounter obstacles in negotiating with a person of the opposite gender, or stumble upon culture barriers because of our different perspectives.
 As a result, we might blame our difficulties solely on these differences as the basis for the obstacles, that block our path to a successful agreement.

 - Harvard Business Essentials ‘Negotiation’ Harvard Business School Press, (2003).

 - Max H. Bazerman, Margaret A. Neale, ‘Negotiating Rationally’, The Free Press – MacMillian, (1992).

 - Leigh Thompson, ‘The Heart and Mind of the Negotiator-2nd Edition’, Prentice Hall Business Publishing, (2001).